CharissaHollister/ProfessionalPortfolioCRH/README.md

 Footer drafted to include telephone, email, github, and linked in.

-worksection drafted to contain a column of 3 projects, a center image, and another column of 3 projects on the right
+worksection drafted to contain a column of 3 projects, a center image, and another column of 3 projects on the right.

+Quote images in place of future projects.

-work section center image is of an inspirational quote that turns to webpage preview upon hover on project
+work section center image is of an inspirational quote that turns to webpage preview upon hover on project.

 Coming soon page drafted and linked for projects as placeholder for the empty projects.

-add avatar by subtitle
+Add avatar to About Me and Coming Soon page.